How Tonya Harding Changed Figure Skating Forever

 "She catapulted into the air with everything she had.
 You just couldn't deny it, especially if you had the opportunity to see her skate live," said Cox.
 "You would see the difference between her and the other skaters of that time.
 She was game-changing."

 Twenty-four years following a scandal that rocked the world, Margot Robbie takes on the role of figure skater Tonya Harding in a behind-the-scenes story that will have you questioning what’s real, what’s fake, and how much we truly know about the controversial figures who become cultural lightning rods.
-I, Tonya hits theaters everywhere January 5th.
-Grab your tickets HERE
+I, Tonya hits cinemas February 16th.

-Editor's note: An earlier version of this article misstated when Jocelyn Jane Cox went to the National Championships.
-She and her brother competed in the 1991 championships, where they placed sixth, not ninth.

 Read These Stories Next: